ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/aws/aws-wavelength-cluster-deployment.md

+---
-# AWS Wavelength Cluster Deployment
+title: AWS Wavelength Cluster Deployment
+sidebar_position: 7
+---

 In this documentation, we would like to demonstrate how to set up an Auto-Scalable Ant Media Server Cluster on the Wavelength zone.
 We will be using the Cloudformation template and we will go over the steps to set up a cluster.